neverfap-deluxe/nfd-api/content/content_practices/VOL-1-COM--TODO--P--expressing-gratitude.md

 {{< hr3 "This exercise is highly abusable." >}}

-In fact, I'm yet to see anyone not actually abuse this exercise, but at the same time I also recognise that this abuse is likely inevitably for most.
+In fact, I'm yet to see anyone not actually abuse this exercise, but at the same time, this really is no different to any other exercise on NeverFap Deluxe.

 What I essentially mean to say that most people end up using this exercise in an unhealthy way, where they end up feeling and embracing gratitude to a point of delusion.

-To a point where it's no longer gratitude, and simply feelings of mania under the guise of gratitude.
+Where they're no longer practicing gratitude for the sake of perspective, and instead pursue "gratitude" under the guise of mania.

-Which is totally understandable, because discovering happiness for a depressed person is like giving crack to a child, and discovering it can produce all sorts of madness.
+Which is totally understandable, because discovering these feelings for the first time, can be a bit like giving crack a child, which can produce all sorts of madness.

-The other issue is that gratitute itself goes against a lot of the principles of neutrality that we are trying to adopt, so really this exercise should be thought of as a perspective exercise for you to learn from.
+The other issue is that gratitute itself goes against a lot of the principles of neutrality that we are trying to adopt, which a lot of people starting out don't quite yet understand.

+So really, it can help to think of this exercise as a perspective exercise for you to learn from.

 Rather than a hard mindset you should adopt.